 Debt Management Plans

 A debt management plan is not a loan.
 Instead, you'll work with a company that negotiates with your creditors to create a payment plan with a monthly payment that you can afford.
 Each month, you'll make a payment to the debt management company, which uses this money to steadily pay off your creditors.
-It can take up to five years to pay off your debt under such an arrangement.
+It can take up to 5 years to pay off your debt under such an arrangement.

 A home equity line of credit works more like a credit card, with your credit limit based on the amount of equity in your residence.
 You only pay back what you borrow.
-Be careful with these financial tools: If you don’t make your payments on time, your lender could take ownership of your home through the foreclosure process.
+Be careful with these financial tools; if you don’t make your payments on time, your lender could take ownership of your home through the foreclosure process.

 Credit Card Balance Transfers

 If you are struggling with credit card debt, you can turn to balance transfers for financial relief.
 In a balance transfer, you move the money you owe on one credit card to a new credit card that you open.
-Many credit cards offer 0% interest on balance transfers for 6 to 12 months.
+Many credit cards offer 0% interest on balance transfers for 6 – 12 months.

 This means you’ll have this number of months to pay off your transferred debt without having to worry about paying interest.
 The drawback?
 If you don’t pay off your transferred debt before the introductory 0% offer ends, the new card will charge its standard interest rate on the debt left over.

 Look closely at your finances and spending habits before choosing one method.
-And once you commit to reducing your debt, make sure to keep in contact with lenders on repayment strategies and stop racking up any new credit card charges.
+Once you commit to reducing your debt, make sure to keep in contact with lenders on repayment strategies and stop racking up any new credit card charges.
 Not changing your spending habits will doom any debt consolidation or settlement efforts.